 Know what comes with the room when booking for your river cruise.
 If you want a French balcony, consider these significant tips:

 1. A French Balcony Is Not a “Must”

 If you can afford it, you can avail of a French balcony.
-However, in river cruises, the ship has to conform to standard ship size and specifications as to width and length, so having a French balcony may not be practical.
+However, in river cruises, the ship must conform to standard ship size and specifications as to width and length, so having a French balcony may not be practical.
 The reason is that you can always go out of your room for some air, sunshine, or views of the riverbank and waters.

 Remember that the river is not as spacious as the sea.
 There are narrow portions of the river that the cruise ship has to pass through.
 Thus, the sizes of the rooms in the ship have certain restrictions.